 Journey to Kailash Mansarovar has different meaning to different travelers.
 For devout Hindus and Buddhists this journey is the ultimate pilgrimage of lifetime.
 For me, this was a spiritual quest.

-At an elevation of 21,778 ft holy Mt Kailash, in Tibet, is the eternal abode of Lord Shiva as described in Hindu mythology.
-Shiva sits there in a state of perpetual meditation.
-And for Buddhists Mt Kailash is revered as the navel of Universe.
+At an elevation of 21,778 ft holy Mt Kailash, in Tibet, is the eternal abode of God Shiva, the creator of the universe, as per Hindu mythology

-My solo trek beyond Charan Sparsh, at an altitude of 18,000 ft, was very challenging.
-Stepping over each stone was so tricky that at one point I even thought of giving up on ascending further.
+My solo Trek to Charan Sparsh and beyond was extremely challenging.
+There was no defined path, just the rolling stones scattered everywhere.
+I had to balance my each step with caution or, else, I would fall down in deep gorge.
+It was so tricky that at one point I even thought of giving up on ascending further.
 Undecided, I stopped, took a deep breath, surrendered to Shiva and recharged myself with the thought that I was on the path to enlightenment so I have to keep moving.

-This post is the summery take on my series of Kailash Mansarovar journey which comprises my experience on my spiritual journey
+This post is the summery version of my series on Kailash Mansarovar which comprises details on my spiritual journey.

 Sharing few glimpses of my Kailash Mansarovar journey in this short video.